Vineyards in Sussex

 The first English winery to be named Winemaker of the Year at the International Wine and Spirit Competition in 2018, Ridgeview makes world-class English sparkling wine in the heart of Sussex on the edge of the South Downs.

 Ridgeview is not short on accolades.
-The vineyard was first established by the Roberts family in 1995 and since then its wines have been awarded numerous awards including the best sparkling wine in the Decanter World Wine Awards 2010.
-The sparkling wine was even served at the Queens’ official Diamond Jubilee celebrations and also to President Obama for his state banquet at Buckingham Palace.
+The vineyard was first established by the Roberts family in 1995, and since then its wines have been awarded numerous awards, including the best sparkling wine in the Decanter World Wine Awards 2010.
+The sparkling wine was even served at the Queen’s official Diamond Jubilee celebrations and at President Obama's state banquet at Buckingham Palace.

 Carr Taylor Vineyard, Hastings